-Bruce Lee meets Chuck Norris in a battle for the cinematic ages.
+Bruce Lee meets Chuck Norris in a battle for the cinematic ages

-Even though Fist of Fury was a huge improvement on The Big Boss, I felt the director, Wei Lo, still didn’t understand exactly what he had in Lee.
+So far, my Bruce Lee odyssey has toured The Big Boss, a flawed film saved solely by Lee’s presence, and Fist of Fury (aka Chinese Connection), a fittingly grand revenge tale with jaw dropping-action.
+Though Fist of Fury was a huge improvement on The Big Boss, I felt the director, Wei Lo, still didn’t understand exactly what he had in Lee.
 Of course, the only person capable of understanding Lee’s full potential was the man himself, so it was fitting that for his next movie, Way of the Dragon, Lee parted ways with Wei and took directing into his own lightning fast hands.

 Lee doesn’t play it safe, either.
 Instead of coming out of the gate with sweeping period grandeur or a brutal brawl, the first act of Way is essentially a breezy, fish-out-of-water comedy in contemporary Rome; something you would expect more from Rock Hudson than the greatest martial artist in history.
 It could have been a disaster on the level of Jingle All the Way, but in a testament to Lee’s talent, he nails it from the first frame.

 The movie begins with Lee being stared down, not by an opponent, but by a stuffy old Western woman while standing in the Rome airport.
 The kind of prejudice Lee experienced being an Asian actor in Hollywood is perfectly expressed as he uncomfortably smiles at the entitled white woman, hoping she will get the hint (she doesn’t).
 Without saying a word, he establishes that his character, Tang Lung, as a stranger in a strange land stumbling through cultural and language barriers while holding on to his dignity (like when he mistakenly orders five bowls of soup for lunch and precedes to eat them all to save face).